JBOClara/asdf-kops/README.md

 **TODO: adapt this section**

 - `bash`, `curl`, `tar`: generic POSIX utilities.
+- `ASDF_KOPS_OVERRIDE_VERSION`: set this environment variable in your shell config to load the correct version of tool x.
-- `SOME_ENV_VAR`: set this environment variable in your shell config to load the correct version of tool x.
+- `ASDF_KOPS_OVERWRITE_ARCH`: set this environment variable in your shell config to load the correct version of tool x.

 # Install